jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 But I was a fool.
 I wasn’t even knocking on doors.
 I was knocking on gates.
 See, I wasn’t talking to the frontline workers suffering through the problem I solved, but the bureaucrats, lawyers, managers, and executives, who were paid to “deal” with those problems.
 Solving their problems was asking them to fire themselves.
 The gates were in place to shut out innovation.

 In fact, they never said _no_ to me. _No_ needs a reason.
 Instead, they said it was against the rules to say yes.
 Obscure rules, hidden inside regulations and contracts.
-They believed in these rules, especially the one against letting frontline workers to decide for themselves.
+They believed in these rules, especially the one against letting frontline workers decide what tools they want to use.

 I'm not going to talk about my experience too much.
 All that's important is there was a problem, a big one wasting millions of your dollars, weeks of workers time (lots of it unpaid overtime), and maybe even your life, and it was against the rules to solve it.